 - 4. What is actual cause?

 - 5. What is the law in California?

 1. What is proximate causation in a personal injury case?

 In the context of personal injury law, a person’s actions are said to “proximately cause” someone’s injury if his/her actions were a substantial factor in causing the injury.1

-A person must show proximate cause in order to establish that a party was negligent for causing an accident.
+A person must show proximate cause in order to establish that a party was negligent in causing an accident.
 If a party was negligent, then the injury victim can sue that party and try to receive compensation for such things as: